I got frustrated at my son for having poop accidents.

 On most nights, I love reading to my son.
 We read slowly, I mention characters, I ask questions and answer his as well.
 Heck, I even use different voices.
-But again, there are those times when there have been one too many questions asked, where we’ve been on the same page for the last three minutes, and I’m speed-reading through his books, skipping sentences and brushing aside his questions with a quick, “yeah…”
+But again, sometimes there have been one too many questions asked, where we’ve been on the same page for the last three minutes, and I’m speed-reading through his books, skipping sentences and brushing aside his questions with a quick, “yeah…”

 It’s a bit embarrassing admitting all this, but cathartic and amusing as well.
 Not a single one of us is perfect, and these are but a few of the many times I’ve been less than stellar in the mom category.
 I’m only reassured in the fact that I’m mostly okay, that these incidents are but a small percentage, and that thankfully children are some of the most forgiving people.
 Especially with skipping practically half of The Lorax.